 Mezzo-soprano Maria Fiselier

-both at La Monnaie in Brussels, Delia in Rossini's Il Viaggo a Reims at the Dutch National Opera, La Contessa di Ceprano in a concert version of Rigoletto, and Kate Pinkerton in Puccini's Madama Butterfly, both at the Concertgebouw Amsterdam, a program with highlights of Carmen at the Miyazaki International Music Festival in Japan and Susie in Bernstein's A quiet place in a production of Ensemble Modern at the Konzerthaus Berlin and the Dresdner Musikfestspiele.
+both at La Monnaie in Brussels, La Contessa di Ceprano in a concert version of Rigoletto, and Kate Pinkerton in Puccini's Madama Butterfly, both at the Concertgebouw Amsterdam.
+She sang a concert performance with highlights of Carmen at the Miyazaki International Music Festival in Japan and Susie in Bernstein's A quiet place in a production of Ensemble Modern at the Konzerthaus Berlin and the Dresdner Musikfestspiele.
 At Opera Holland Park in London she sang the roles of Suzuki in Madama Butterly and Serena in Wolf-Ferrari’s I Gioielli della Madonna.

 Maria studied at the Royal Conservatoire in The Hague and was also a member of the National Opera Studio 2012/13 in London.
-She studies with Sasja Hunnego en Frans Fiselier en participated in several masterclasses given by Brindley Sherrat, Christa Ludwig and Joyce Didonato.
+She studied with Sasja Hunnego en Frans Fiselier en participated in several masterclasses given by Brindley Sherrat, Christa Ludwig and Joyce Didonato.
 In 2012 Maria won six prices at the International Vocal Competition in s'Hertogenbosch, including the young talent award.